TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 second();
 ```

 It’s not important that you understand how `setTimeout()` works right now.
-All that matters is that you see we’ve moved our `console.log(1);` inside of our 500 millisecond delay.
+All that matters is you see we’ve moved our `console.log(1);` inside of our 500 millisecond delay.
 So what happens now when we invoke our functions?

 ```javascript
 first();